felixmatt/shyft/README.md

 Just be aware of the dependency of the LD_LIBRARY_PATH so that the libboost libraries are found.

 Now, you should be set to start working with the notebooks and learning Shyft!

-## Comprehensive Tests

-To conduct further testing and to run direct C++ tests, you need to be sure you have the `shyft-data` repository as a sibling of the current working directory.

 COMPILING MANUALLY VIA CMAKE